vCloud-DFTBA/Viettel-Digital-Talent-2023/1. Containerization/NguyenManhCuong/README.md

             container_name: mongodb
             restart: unless-stopped
             environment:
                 MONGO_DATABASE: flask
             ports:
                 - "27017:27017"
             volumes:
                 - ./database:/data/db
             networks:
                 - backend
     ```

     - <p align = "justify"><code>image: mongo:5.0.17</code>:  The <strong>smallest</strong> official image for <strong>MongoDB version 5.0</strong> is <code>mongo:5.0.17</code>, which can be found on Docker Hub.</p>
     - <p align = "justify"><code>restart</code>: Specifies the restart policy for the container.
 In this case, the container will be restarted unless explicitly stopped.</p>
     - <p align = "justify"><code>environment</code>: Defines environment variables that will be passed to the container at runtime.
-In this case, we are setting the "MONGO_DATABASE" variable to "flask", which will be used to create a new database with the given name.</p>
+In this case, we are setting the <code>MONGO_DATABASE</code> variable to <code>flask</code>, which will be used to create a new database with the given name.</p>
     - <p align = "justify"><code>volumes</code>: Allows us to mount a host directory or a named volume as a data volume inside the container.
-In this case, we are mounting the local directory "./database" to "/data/db" inside the container, which will persist the database data even if the container is removed.</p>
+In this case, we are mounting the local directory <code>./database</code> to <code>/data/db</code> inside the container, which will persist the database data even if the container is removed.</p>
     - <p align = "justify"><code>networks</code>: Specifies the network mode for the container.
-In this case, the container will be attached to the "backend" network, which we define later in the configuration.</p>
+In this case, the container will be attached to the <code>backend</code> network, which we define later in the configuration.</p>

 - **`web` service**: